In 1933, there was one drive-in theater operating in the

 located near Lancaster Ave. in Fort

-The Last Drive-In Picture Show is located near Gatesville and open year round.
+The Last Drive-In Picture Show opened in 1950 near Gatesville & operates

 The Graham Drive-In Theater dates back to 1948 & is open summer weekends.